renthy-dev/invidious-plus/README.md

 ## DISCLAIMER:

 This fork is not primarily being built for public instances but should still work.
 I'm adding features that I use for my selfhosted version.
+Ill try my best to keep the code clean, easy to read with comments so that you can follow the changes.

 ## Features